Flight attendant's bloody assault by passenger part of disturbing trend

 "This past weekend, one of our flight attendants was seriously assaulted, resulting in injuries to the face and a loss of two teeth," TWU Local 556 President Lyn Montgomery wrote in a letter to Southwest CEO Gary Kelly.

+Video obtained by CBS News shows Vyvianna Quinonez, 28, punching the flight attendant's face, with another passenger jumping in to stop the attack.
+"Sit down!" yelled a man as he blocked Quinonez from the flight attendant, whose face was bleeding.
+"Don't you dare touch a flight attendant like that."

+Quinonez was escorted off the aircraft by police once it landed and was arrested for battery, the Port of San Diego Harbor Police said in a statement.

-"This unprecedented number of incidents has reached an intolerable level, with passenger non-compliance events also becoming more aggressive in nature," Montgomery said.
+Union official Montgomery said her members are appalled at the rising number and severity of incidents: "This unprecedented number of incidents has reached an intolerable level, with passenger non-compliance events also becoming more aggressive in nature," she wrote in the letter to Southwest's CEO.

 "Verbally and physically abusive"